-Welcome to December 2017's Pandora newsletter
+Welcome to February 2018's Pandora newsletter

 Welcome to my monthly newsletter.
 I'd love any feedback and comments.
 If you'd like it emailed to your inbox each month, you can subscribe at the bottom of the page.

 At the Counselling Academy where I teach and am a Director, the final year students have had to go through an external assessment in past couple of weeks.
 They have to do a recorded counselling session and then answer some written questions about it, and both go off to an organisation to be assessed to see if they are at an appropriate level to get their Diploma and work with members of the public as a qualified counsellor.
 It’s a reasonably testing process, and has brought up a lot of feelings and issues for them – “am I good enough?” (some weren’t asking the question, just saying “I won’t be good enough”).
 Some were sure they had “failed” (they get a resit if they need one, so it’s not really failure) while others were more optimistic about their chances.

 I myself am thinking of applying for a course (unrelated to therapy) and have had some similar thoughts – will I be accepted on the course?
 I want to be stretched and challenged, and yet I am anxious about it too.

 These issues about being tested have many roots in our past – the students have all had some experience of exams at school and whilst this isn’t quite the same, the familiar feelings come back.
 What do we do with them as adults?
 Do we avoid these often intensely uncomfortable feelings, and not put ourselves in positions where the testing happens?
 If so, does that mean we don’t get stretched and grow?
 Does it stop us meeting our potential?
 Or do we, as someone I know says, run towards the noise – face our demons and see what happens?

 For previous blogs, or to comment on this one, click here. alternatively you can comment on the blog on my Facebook page here.